 However, in countries forging ahead with the digital transformation, little is understood of the potential opportunities and challenges this change presents to children and young people.
 What works in digital service delivery to achieve results for children?
 How can the digital transformation help to expand the reach of services to those left furthest behind?

 What works in digital service delivery to achieve results for children?
 How can the digital transformation help to expand the reach of services to those left furthest behind?

 Through a collaboration with United Nations University’s Operating Unit on Policy-Driven Electronic Governance (UNU-EGOV), we are developing frameworks to better understand the opportunities and challenges of e-services to achieve results for children.

 In an increasingly interconnected world, personal data has become a new commodity.
 More data are generated by individuals, while states and the private sector have developed a sophisticated capacity to gather, store, analyse and use data for commercial, social and political purposes, presenting profound opportunities and risks.

 Human rights activists, international organizations and policymakers are grappling with how this evolving and complex data ecosystem should be governed.
 Data from and about children present unique challenges including the validity of applying concepts such as informed consent to children; the extent to which parents can legitimately serve as surrogates for decisions regarding children’s data; and the right to have their data erased or the right to be forgotten.
 In recognition of this complexity, there is widespread belief that that standards of data protection and security concerning children should be higher.

-We have initiated a project that examines these key questions and sets aspirational goals for good data governance for children.
-It aims to encourage governments, the private sector, international organizations and bodies to develop data governance frameworks that take full account of children’s issues and rights.
+We initiated a project to examine these key questions and set aspirational goals for good data governance for children.
+The project aims to encourage governments, the private sector, international organizations and bodies to develop data governance frameworks that take full account of children’s issues and rights.